Feature request #8158

 #1

-Updated by Jürgen Fischer almost 12 years ago
+Updated by Jürgen Fischer over 12 years ago

 Is that a verbatim message or translated back from Polish?